MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-copilot.md

 :::image type="content" source="./media/copilot-cli-2.png" alt-text="<Reference command>":::

-Make sure to replace the variables (marked in blue) with actual values, or define the variables in your variable block before running the command:
+Replace the variables (marked in blue) with actual values, or define the variables in your variable block before running the command.

 # [Replace variables](#tab/define)